Divorce and selling a home, they say, are on the list of the most stressful events a person can go through in their lives.

-Above all else in a divorce you are going to want to work with a Realtor that has great communication skills.
+Above all else, you will want to work with a realtor with great communication skills in a divorce.

 Selecting a Realtor is a process that should be done together.
-What I have witnessed 1st hand over my twenty four years in the business is that if one party selects who they want to interview, the other party may feel slighted in the process.
-The natural instinct is to feel that the Realtor is going to play favorites.
+I have witnessed 1st hand over my thirty-six years in the business that if one party decides who they want to interview, the other party may feel slighted in the process.

 - Realtor communication skills